Joe-Development/FD-FiveM-Duty/README.md

+# THIS PROJECT IS NOT FINSIHED SO WILL NOT WORK FULLY

 # FD FiveM Duty

 This is a open source duty script for the GTA Modding community called FiveM, if you would like to contribute message me on discord ``freech_dev``